-Prerequisite(s): Senior Status.
-BFA Acting students only.
+Prerequisite(s): BFA Acting majors with Senior Status only.

 A performance-based course that bridges the actor's craft from educational to professional.
 Students will rehearse scenes and monologues, and learn practical skills for career development.
 The course will culminate in a 30-minute industry presentation for agents and casting directors in New York City.